KidPudel/Iggy-s-Vault/languages/golang/concurrency patterns.md

 If stage fails to consume all incoming values, the goroutine (sender) attempting to send value downstream will block indefinitely
 This is a **resource leak**, so we need to cover the case if some downstream stage fail/don't want to receive all inbound values.
-One way is to change to outbound [[channels]] to have a buffer, this means it has all space it needs to send all values at once ***without blocking***, which means we don't need a goroutine
+One way is to change to outbound [[channel]] to have a buffer, this means it has all space it needs to send all values at once ***without blocking***, which means we don't need a goroutine
 ```go
 func gen(nums ...int) <-chan int {
 	out := make(chan int, len(nums))